Despite its long-lost popularity, NiMH battery packs still hold a few advantages over LiPos.

 From 1991, when Sony Corporation brought in the era of Lithium-based batteries such as Lithium-ion and LiPo(Lithium-ion Polymer).
 They were of higher energy density and low maintenance and climbed their way to the top.

-Now, in 2021, both NiMH and LiPo seem to cater to RC enthusiasts, depending on the needs.
+Now, in 2021, both NiMH and LiPo seem to cater to RC enthusiasts, depending on their needs.

 The battery chemistry can go south for all three of the cell types.
 It can be an improper discharge, exposure to hot/cold weather, or mishandling.